mnm678/CSStudyInstruments/bugs/perl_filetype.md

 **Current Stage: Source of Bug Diagnosed**

 perl does not appear to check the file type (or even extension) before trying to execute a script.
 In `pp_ctl.c` in the perl source, it appears to check for a directory or block device, but no other file types.

+### Week 4

+**Current Stage: Bug Fix Implemented**

+After more investigation, it appears that the script is opened in `perl.c`.
+I changed the check to fail on any non-regular file.
+I started testing the fix, and it should be ready to submit soon.